phwecker/mc-syncwatch/README.md

 Implemented commands :

-- src::<link to the video> - thsi will set the video source
+- yt::src::<YouTube Video Id> - thsi will set the video source
-- play - this will initiate play (if will automatically add the timecode fo the initiators player and sync all other players to it)
+- yt::play[::<startSecond] - this will initiate play (if will automatically add the timecode fo the initiators player and sync all other players to it)
-- pause - this will initiate pause
+- yt::pause - this will initiate pause
-- sync::time - will sync the timecode fo the initiator to all clients
+- yt::sync::time - will sync the timecode fo the initiator to all clients
-- sync::src - will sync the source to all clients

 # Good to know